RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/nqzMj67.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Under the osTicket-Installation-Files folder locate a Compressed(zipped folder named "osTicket-v1.15.8") and extract all files.
 Once extraction is complete, a folder(unzipped) named "osTicket-v1.15.8", should have appeared.
 Next, within this folder copy the "upload" folder onto "C:\inetpub\wwwroot" and rename the upload folder as "osTicket".
 Then reload/restart the IIS manager server.
-On the left hand side of IIS Manager portal, under connections look for Sites then expand it and look for Default Web Site and expand it and click on osTicket.
+On the left hand side of IIS Manager home, under connections look for "Sites" then expand it and look for "Default Web Site" and expand it and click on "osTicket".
 Afterwards, on the right panel click "Browse *:80(http)".
 This should have opened osTicket installer page on the browser, with a message saying "thank you for choosing osTicket".
 </p>
 <br />